facebookresearch/ParlAI/projects/md_gender/README.md

 ```

-NOTE: data for the Yelp and Opensubtitles tasks has yet to be released; data will be coming soon.
+NOTE: data for the Opensubtitles tasks has yet to be released; data will be coming soon.

 ## Models

-Coming soon!
+NOW!